-1. Background
+1. BACKGROUND

-In addition to making a bylaw to regulate the display of advertising signs generally, Council chooses to adopt a policy specifically for election signs.
-The policy is reviewed every three years before local elections to ensure it remains up to date.
+In addition to making a bylaw to regulate the display of advertising signs generally, Council has adopted a policy specifically for election signs.
+The policy is reviewed every three years before local elections to ensure it remains relevant and up-to-date with other policies, bylaws and legislation.